 Master planning of John Phillips Memorial Park was launched in 2005 with park grooming and trail additions being made from 2008 to 2012.
 Trail expansions and the addition of picnic tables and benches were added in 2016.
 2019-2020 marked the addition of a park washroom, wayfinding kiosk and wayfinding signage and the installation of a water fountain.

 On October 13, 2020, Council approved the Parks and Trails Master Plan to continue to shape the future enhancements of the District’s parks and trails.
 The master planning process informs what the community can expect to see taking place at John Phillips Memorial Park in the coming months.

 As captured in the Parks & Trails Master Planning, updating of the plan is needed.
-An updated map of the park is being produced and will be further informed through an open engagement period taking place through early Spring 2021.
-Please click here to participate.
-This engagement period seeks to verify desired amenities for the space and prioritize them appropriately.
+An updated map of the park is being produced and will be further informed through public engagement opportunities.

 Determining Park Use